joantolos/javascript-tdd-seed/README.md

 The production code is located on ./src and the test code is located on ./test with the extension *.spec.js

+A more detailed explanation can be found at: www.joantolos.com/blog/javascripttrifecta

 ## Running tests

 Install the dependencies: